sigifredolaengle/camunda-classes/README.md

-# camunda-classes
+# Camunda Classes
 This a set of examples for implementation Camunda worflows.
+The course assumes that you have installed at least *Camunda Modeler* and *Camunda Community Platform* (see [camunda download](https://camunda.com/download/)).

-## Para compilar un pdf que incluye minted:
+# Camunda Ecosystem

-- pdflatex -shell-escape nombre_archivo.tex
+![alt text][eco]

-Esto genera un documento pdf de nombre "nombre_archivo.pdf"
+[eco]: 00-camunda-ecosystem.png